Mattole River: Geography

-The best spawning habitat areas for salmonid species were damaged in 1970 when the chain development of residential housing began.
-Large landowners divided their land into 40 to 200-acre squares for this development.
-As a result, the developments caused the transportation of sediment to slow and eventually fill great spawning habitat stream channels.

 Restoration

 A 1959 survey from the U.S. Fish and Wildlife Service reported Mattole spawning runs were 10,000 Chinook salmon and 4,000 coho salmon.
 Later in 1964, a survey from the California Department of Fish and Game reported Mattole spawning runs were 10,000 Chinook salmon and 4,000 coho salmon.
 During the 1980s, reports showed the Chinook salmon run fell to 3,000.
 This number dropped even lower in 1990 and 1991, when Chinook salmon run fell to 100 and coho salmon fell to approximately 100 as well.
-The American Fisheries Society classified the species as “high risk for extinction”.
+The American Fisheries Society classified the species as "high risk for extinction".

 1980: The Mattole Salmon Group (MSG) was formed by local residents.
 Their aim is to restore the native salmon populations.
-The MSG created gravel-lined “hatchboxes” to substitute for the lost spawning habitat areas.
+The MSG created gravel-lined "hatchboxes" to substitute for the lost spawning habitat areas.
 Adult spawners were held until they had their eggs and these were incubated in the hatchboxes.
-This process jumped the survival rate of “egg-to-fry” from 15 percent to 80 percent.
+This process jumped the survival rate of "egg-to-fry" from 15 percent to 80 percent.

 In 1981, local residents and activists began the Mattole salmon project by Freeman House.
 They began incubating salmon eggs, clearing logjams and obstacles for fish migration and plant trees to sustain the riverbanks.
 They will choose to take care of the salmon before they work on their homesteads.

 Freeman House released the first Mattole Restoration Newsletter was issued in 1983.
 Its concepts encouraged residents to fight for fine timber, abundant fish, productive grasslands, and rich and varied plant and animal communities.

 In 1983, the Mattole Restoration Council (MRC) was formed.
 Their purpose being to combine the restoration efforts with landowners and residents.
-They issued “Elements of Recovery,” a catalog of prescriptions and erosional sources in 1987.
+They issued "Elements of Recovery," a catalog of prescriptions and erosional sources in 1987.
 It mapped and categorized areas of tributary drainage and erosional features on the watershed.
 This project revealed the number of roads, including both active and abandoned roads in the Mattole basin.
 Techniques and expertise for this project were developed at Redwood National Park.
-In 1991, MRC’s Douglas fir reforestation project showed a survival rate of 70 to 80 percent.
+In 1991, MRC's Douglas fir reforestation project showed a survival rate of 70 to 80 percent.
 This increased shade, aiding in the hatching of eggs which require a cool temperature.

 Rock wing and small wing deflectors were installed and protected about 400 yards of the riverbank from 1977 to 1984.
 Of the structures, six created wide scour pools from 3 to 6 feet deep, with shade from overhead riparian vegetation.